carlossagala/workshops/nodejs/ocp/02/readmes/BC.md

         name: git
       type: Git
 ```
-In this section is defined what resources are necesaries to compile the image such as source code, a Dockerfile or maybe another image.
+In this section is defined what resources are necesaries to compile the image such as source code, compiled binaries, a Dockerfile or maybe another image.
 In summary, the sources will be used to compile Images.
 You can make more complex builds like a Chained Builds using two buildConfig

 The first is for download and compile the artifacts, and the second to build a principal image with a dockerfile using the artifact generated in the previous Image